 The artifact compilation shall rely on dependency management tools (e.g., maven, pip)

-The artifact shall provide instructions to install the MDE tool
+The artifact shall provide instructions to install it

-The artifact shall provide instructions to obtain libraries or dependencies

-Once downloaded, the artifact shall work without network connection

-The artifact shall provides means to verify file integrity (e.g., SHA-256, MD5)

 How to get started?

-The artifact shall include a small test data and configuration files/parameters as running example (e.g., low hanging fruit, quick run, smoke test)
+The artifact shall include instructions for running it on minimal test data (e.g., quick run, smoke testing)

-The artifact shall include a simple benchmark test data (e.g., reproducibility with reasonably modest resources or time constraints)

 The artifact shall indicate the most relevant and interesting parts of the source code/artifact

-The artifact shall include a document with a step-by-step for running the artifact (e.g., README, PDF)
+The artifact shall include step-by-step instructions for running it (e.g., README, PDF)

-The artifact shall include a video tutorial with a step-by-step for running the artifact (e.g., Youtube, Vimeo)
+The artifact shall include a video tutorial with the step-by-step for running it (e.g., Youtube, Vimeo)

-Experiment execution shall be controlled by if-else structures and parameters, rather than code (un)commenting

 How to replicate the experiment?

-It shall provide instructions for manual/automated pre-processing of raw data for experiments (e.g., bash, python, Rscript)

-It shall provide instructions for manual/automated replication of the complete (or at least a subset) experiment as in the paper (e.g., bash, python, Rscript)

-Experiment workflow shall be fully automated from raw data processing, over experiment execution, to figures plotting

-The artifact shall provide means to evaluate the scalability of the MDE tool with large-scale models (e.g., realistic/synthetic, incremental size/complexity)

-The artifact shall include the experiment results shown in its associated paper in tabular and machine-readable format (e.g., csv, tab)

-The artifact shall include the figures/diagrams shown in its associated paper (e.g., PNG, JPG, PDF, SVG)

-The artifact shall include log files produced by the MDE tool

 The artifact shall include the complete set of test models analyzed

+The artifact shall provide instructions for manual/automated pre-processing of raw data for experiments (e.g., bash, python, R script)

+The artifact shall provide instructions for manual/automated replication of the complete (or at least a subset) experiment as in the paper (e.g., bash, python, R script)

+The experiment workflow shall be fully automated (including raw data processing, experiment execution, figures plotting)

+The artifact shall include the experiment results shown in its associated paper in tabular and machine-readable format (e.g., .csv, .tab)

+The artifact shall include log files produced

 How to run the analysis of results?

-The artifact shall include scripts for the automated analysis of results as in the paper (e.g., Rscripts, python scripts, Jupyter notebooks)
+The artifact shall include scripts for the automated analysis of results as in the paper (e.g., R scripts, python scripts, Jupyter notebooks)

-The artifact shall includes scripts for drawing figures and/or plots as in the paper (e.g., Rscript, python scripts, Jupyter notebook)
+The artifact shall include scripts for drawing figures and/or plots as in the paper (e.g., R scripts, python scripts, Jupyter notebooks)

 The artifact shall provide a clear description of the measurement procedures and metrics used in the paper

-How it could be repurposed?
+How could it be repurposed?

 The artifact shall indicate suggestions for contributions (e.g., notes.txt, todo.txt, ways it could be repurposed, wishlist)